djkelleher/dbflows/README.md

 ## A Python/CLI tool for:
 1. [Exporting](#export) database tables to compressed CSV files.
-2. [Transferring](./dbgress/transfer.py) tables from from one database server to another.
+2. [Transferring](./dbflows/transfer.py) tables from from one database server to another.
 3. [Loading](#loadingimporting) database data (from both files and Python)
-4. [Creating/Managing](./dbgress/components) Postgresql/TimescaleDB tables, views, materialized views, functions, procedures, continuous aggregates, scheduled tasks.
+4. [Creating/Managing](./dbflows/components) Postgresql/TimescaleDB tables, views, materialized views, functions, procedures, continuous aggregates, scheduled tasks.
-5. [Checking](./dbgress/compare.py) for mismatched attributes between SQLAlchemy tables/models and actual tables in a database.
+5. [Checking](./dbflows/compare.py) for mismatched attributes between SQLAlchemy tables/models and actual tables in a database.

 Currently only Postgresql and Postgresql-based databases (e.g. TimescaleDB) are supported.

 ## Install
-`pip install dbgress`
+`pip install dbflows`
 Optional extras: `pip install dbgrees[all]`
 or select specific extras:
 - `transfer` - enable functionality for transferring data from one database to another.